CassCaps™ 2.0 User Manual

 2. Transfer your ingredients using our quick transfer funnel included with your kit.

-3. Screw your CassCaps fully onto the jar until firmly secure.
+3. Screw your CassCaps fully onto the jar until firmly secure but do not overtighten.

 HOW TO USE: